ValeryCrane/vazhuravlev_3PW8/README.md

 - User can search movies using TMDB Api.
 If user write new symbol in search text input we stop previous request and send new.

 - View controller with paging using list of pages (1, 2, 3...)
 (UIStepper)

+- View controller with next page loading on table view scroll